RustyStriker/bevy_physimple/GETTING_STARTED.md

 You may also use the following events:

 - `CollisionEvent`
-- more will probably come in the future(assuming i indeed keep updating this lib)
+- more will probably come in the future(feel free to suggest events)

 And of course, the following resource: